Nihari: The Indulgent Weekend Brunch

 This recipe uses a slow cooker/ crockpot for the exact reason.

-So below are the choices for how long you can cook your Nihari in a slow cooker.
+Below are the options for how long you can cook your Nihari in a slow cooker.

 1. You only have 5-6 hours to cook.
 Set your slow cooker on high all the way through.
 If possible, turn the meat once halfway through.
 Stir in the flour mixture an hour before your cooking is finished.

-2. You start in the morning or at night before you go to sleep and have 8-10 hours to cook.
-You can set the crockpot/ slow cooker high for about 30 minutes to an hour.
+2. You start in the morning or at night before you go to sleep, and have 8-10 hours to cook.
+You can set the crockpot/slow cooker to high for about 30 minutes to an hour.
 Then, leave it to cook on low for the rest of the time.
 Stir in the flour mixture at least an hour before the cooking ends.

 Ingredient You Need